panyam/s3gen/docs/05-advanced-usage.md

 The real power of `s3gen` comes from its extensible, rule-based build system.
 You can create your own rules to process any file format you need.

+### The Basic Rule Interface

-To create a custom rule, you need to implement the `s3gen.Rule` interface:
+To create a custom rule, implement the `s3gen.Rule` interface:

 ```go
 type Rule interface {